camba1/cwit_2020/README.md

 #### Restarting the nodejs container during development

-During development, you may wantto restart the nodejs container.
-You can do this with: ```docker restart nodemariacont```
+During development, you may want to restart the nodejs container.
+You can do this with: ```docker restart nodewithdbcont```

 Alternatively you can install something like nodemon in your image to monitor for changes in the file system.